Mary Delahunty: Political career

 Previously, in 2002, the Auditor-General reviewed the functions and responsibilities of the Surveyor-General and agreed with reports submitted by Bell.
 The Auditor-General identified the interference by Land Victoria in the performance of the Surveyor-General's responsibilities, including the wrongful transfer of the Surveyor-General's responsibilities to business units of Land Victoria outside of the Office of Surveyor-General.
 He confirmed that such responsibilities cannot be transferred without legislative mandate.
 The Auditor-General found that the transfer of the functions of the Surveyor-General had seen them delivered unsatisfactorily and did not meet the obligations of the legislation.
-The Opposition blamed Delahunty and her predecessor Sherryl Garbutt, for extreme political interference in the performance of the Surveyor-General's responsibilities.
-Such interference included: attempts to block or alter annual reports from Bell; affix his electronic signature without his knowledge or permission; threats and intimidation by the former Executive Director of Land Victoria Elizabeth O'Keeffe; hiring of private investigators to investigate Bell and his office; and efforts to interfere with his review of State electoral boundaries in his capacity as a Electoral Boundaries Commissioner.
-Notably, Bell, who served as the Surveyor-General 1999-2003, was later to be officially recognized for his professional service and contributions, including: (1) a Doctorate of Applied Science Honoris Causa, RMIT University in 2003; (ii) a Lifetime Achievement Award, The University of Melbourne in 2021; and (3) appointed as a Member of the Order of Australia in the 2022 Queen's Birthday Honours (Australia).
+The Opposition blamed Delahunty and her predecessor Sherryl Garbutt, for alleged political interference in the performance of the Surveyor-General's responsibilities.
+Such interference included: attempts to block or alter annual reports from Bell; affix his electronic signature without his knowledge or permission; threats and intimidation by the former executive director of Land Victoria Elizabeth O'Keeffe; hiring of private investigators to investigate Bell and his office; and efforts to interfere with his review of State electoral boundaries in his capacity as an Electoral Boundaries Commissioner.

-In January 2005 Bracks dumped Delahunty as Planning Minister.
+In January 2005 Premier Bracks dumped Delahunty as Planning Minister.
 Rob Hulls replaced Delahunty in what the media reported as an "increasingly controversial" ministerial portfolio.
 Delahunty commented in the media that in late February 2005 "she picked up The Sunday Age to read that members of the ruling Right faction of the ALP wanted her out of her safe seat."
 In October 2006, Delahunty advised that she would not contest the November 2006 election due to health and family reasons.